 What is circle time?

 Circle time is how we transition into the more structured part of our day.
 The children recite the Pledge of Allegiance, review the monthly calendar, discuss the weather and hear our daily devotion.
 During circle time the children learn about our weekly theme and the letter of the week.
 We use songs, poems, and pocket charts to develop pre-reading skills and oral language during this time.

 How do learning centers prepare my child for kindergarten?

 Learning centers are a vital part of our day.
 We focus on reading, math/science and art skills to cover various concepts important in your child's preparation for kindergarten.
 Our curriculum is current with the New York State standards and is constantly updated.
 Each day, small groups of children rotate to each center, learning and exploring through fun, hands-on activities.
-Technology is incorporated into our centers on a regular basis.
 Details regarding the centers are listed below:

 Reading - at this center, your child will hold and read books, interpret pictures and text, discuss what they discover.
 Children will make predictions, use divergent thinking, and practice their recall skills.
 There will be a focus on letter sound and recognition, sight words, and pre-writing skills.